trustedsec/physical-docs/README.md

 * Discuss with the customer what a typical physical penetration test is and explain the scenarios and situations.
 * Consider notifying law enforcement ahead of time if acceptable by the customer.
 * Ensure that the contact information on the authorization letter is correct and check them before actually conducting the assessment.

+Our intent with this release to help other companies and organizations provide langauge around conducting physical security assessments.
+We have added a LICENSE file which essentially grants full usage, modification, selling, or anything else to you without any tie to TrustedSec.
+This means use this to help your organization anyway you can, and can be used for whatever purpose you see fit.
+This documentation comes without a warranty or guarantee in any fashion.

 More information here: https://www.trustedsec.com/blog/a-message-of-support-coalfire-consultants-charged/